jjmcoconut/amethst/content/Computer Networking.md

 - **Security**: Supports authentication (simple and MD5) to secure exchanges between routers within an AS.
 - **Multiple Same-Cost Paths**: Allows the use of multiple equal-cost paths simultaneously, enhancing routing efficiency and load balancing.
 - **Multicast Support**: Integrated support through Multicast OSPF (MOSPF), which extends OSPF capabilities to handle multicast routing effectively.
-- **Hierarchical Organization**: OSPF can structure an AS into multiple areas to optimize routing; includes backbone areas for efficient inter-area routing.
+- **Hierarchical Organization**: OSPF can structure an AS into multiple areas to optimize routing; includes backbone areas for efficient inter-area routing
+	- Each area runs its own OSPF link-state routing algorithm, with each router in an area broadcasting its link state to all other routers in that area.
+	- Within each area, one or more area border routers are responsible for routing packets outside the area.
+	- Exactly one OSPF area in the AS is configured to be the backbone area.
+	- Primary role of the backbone area is to route traffic between the other areas in the AS.

 __OSPF Operational Mechanisms__
 - **Link-State Advertisements**: Periodic and event-driven updates that maintain routing accuracy and system robustness.